elementary-Inc/blog/_posts/2019-10-02-updates-for-september-2019.md

 </figcaption>
 </figure>

 We've also continued our work to clean up and modernize the Files codebase, porting more code from C to Vala and dropping deprecated code.
-And as usual, this release contains updated translations as well.

 ### Camera